Senegal country profile

 Laws that ban reports that discredit the state, incite disorder or spread "false news" have encouraged self-censorship.
 The private media, however, is often critical of the government.

 8th century - Present-day Senegal is part of the Kingdom of Ghana.

 1677 - French take over island of Goree from the Dutch, the start of nearly 300 years of French oversight.

 1756-63 - Seven Years' War: Britain takes over French posts in Senegal, forms colony of Senegambia.
 France regains its holdings during American Revolutionary War of 1775-83.

 2000 - Opposition leader Abdoulaye Wade wins second round of presidential elections, ending 40 years of Socialist Party rule.

-2004 - Casamance Movement of Democratic Forces (MFDC) and government sign pact aimed at ending secessionist struggle in the southern province of Casamance.
-Violence continues, however until rebel leader Salif Sadio declares a unilateral ceasefire in 2014.
+2004 - Casamance Movement of Democratic Forces and government sign pact aimed at ending secessionist struggle in the southern province of Casamance.
+But violence continues until rebel leader Salif Sadio declares a unilateral ceasefire in 2014.

 2012 - Macky Sall wins presidential elections and his coalition wins the parliamentary elections.
 MPs abolish the upper house, the Senate, and the post of vice president in an effort to save money for flood relief.
 Critics say the aim is to weaken the opposition.